darrylmorley/killthenoise-extension/README.md

 - falling apart
 - collapse
 - shocking
 - gone wrong
-- and many more...
+  _See the full list in the extension settings or [defaultKeywords.js](./defaultKeywords.js)._

 ## Performance